Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

     - [Communication History](#communication-history)

 ## Abstract
+// Try to seperate the implimentation details - Sperate the what from the how.
+In ssoftware enjneering we create solutions for problems.
+Dale wants to engage the students more, not that he wants it in powerpoint

 ## Introduction

-With our modern-day society with technology and our increasingly fast paced lifestyle, it is becoming difficult to hold the attention of students while teaching (Consumer Insights, 2015).
-The aim of this project is to increase interactivity within lessons, without having to break the flow of the lesson, which could introduce disruption and slow down learning.
-My application will be a web-based voting tool that can be implemented directly within a PowerPoint presentation.
+With our modern-day society with technology and our increasingly fast paced lifestyle, it is becoming difficult to hold the attention of students while teaching (Consumer Insights, 2015). # Students focsing at school is the key point# The aim of this project is to increase interactivity within lessons, without having to break the flow of the lesson, which could introduce disruption and slow down learning. #Seemlessly intergrated participation tool that is intergatted into a teachers existing workflow # My application will be a web-based voting tool that can be implemented directly within a PowerPoint presentation.
 It will accept votes from students on their individual devices and they will appear live in an active presentation, no need to switch windows or utilize external tools.
+// Use Bullet points to make points, convey why those decions were made. from an engineering perspective.
+## Aims
+Aim = what you hope to achieve.
+Objective = the action(s) you will take in order to achieve the aim.

+Increase student patricipation

+## Objective

+Create a tool to intrate into existing workflow.
+Refrence educational thery about involving them

 ## Problem Analysis

 This solution was conceptualized working with the head of ICT at Sir Rodger Manwood's secondary school.
 He wanted a way to increase interactivity within his lessons, without having to break the flow of the lesson, which could introduce disruption and slow down learning.
 A tool to be able to ask questions to his students and get live feedback from them, without having to switch windows or utilize external tools.

+Not trying to build a full comercial solution, working with a teacher incremntaly proof of concept.

+Out of scope,
+Security and logins, can the students participate on a school network Monetisiation is out of scope - consider in conclusion.
+Discuss with the user the next step if the project would be to continued.

 ### Scope of the project